Constraints on dark matter self-interaction from galactic core size: The SIDM solution to the core cusp problem

 We generate the initial phase-space of DM particles with a NFW matter distribution.
 For this purpose we use the publicly available code \texttt{HALOGEN} \cite{Zemp:2007nt} which sets up spherically symmetric distributions for $N$-body simulations with a multi-mass technique.
-We follow an approach similar to that prescribed in \cite{Colin:2002nk,Jun:2011jun,Drakos:2017gfy,2017MNRAS.470.4941H,Fischer:2020uxh}.
+We follow an approach based on \cite{Jun:2011jun} which is similar to that prescribed in \cite{Colin:2002nk,Robertson:2016qef,Drakos:2017gfy,2017MNRAS.470.4941H,Fischer:2020uxh}.
 Here the distribution ideally goes to zero at infinity.
-However considering the finite extent of a halo, an exponential cut-off is introduced, $r_{\rm cut}$.
+However, considering the finite extent of a halo, an exponential cut-off is introduced, $r_{\rm cut}$.
 The $r_{\rm cut}$ is identified as the maximum extension of the DM halo, which we have considered to be the virial radius.
 Following the prescription in reference \cite{Jun:2011jun,Burger:2018sqp}, we set the simulation parameters including the softening lengths $\epsilon$, force resolutions and the characteristic lengths $r_{\rm so}$ of the initial matter distribution.
-These parameters determine the characteristics of the individual simulated haloes.All cosmological parameters are set to the estimations from the PLANCK Collaboration data \cite{Ade:2015xua}.
+These parameters determine the characteristics of the individual simulated haloes.
+We list the values of these parameters in Table \ref{tab:Simulation}, for the NFW initial distribution.
+Relevant tests for this implementation are provided in \cite{Jun:2011jun} and we ensure that the code is able to reproduce them by optimizing the internal parameters like the scattering probability factor and accuracy of time integration to ascertain the qualitative and quantitative validity of our simulations.
+All the cosmological parameters are set from the estimations of the PLANCK Collaboration data \cite{Ade:2015xua}.
 We have simulated haloes with six different masses in the range from $ 10^{10}M_{\odot} $ to $ 10^{15} M_{\odot} $ for both the CDM scenario and the SIDM scenario with various scattering cross-sections using $10^6$ particles.
-The final density distribution is obtained after evolving the initial distribution of particles for $10$ Gyrs \cite{Miralda-Escude:2000tvu,Feng:2009hw,Manoj:2016man}.
-Admittedly the resolution of our $N$-body simulation worsens as we move towards massive haloes, we therefore perform extensive convergence tests to demonstrate the stability of our simulations as sketched in appendix \ref{sec:appC}.
-We find that the fractional change in matter density at the central region is less than $20\%$ for an order of magnitude change in the particle numbers.
+The final density distribution is obtained after evolving the initial distribution of particles for $10$ Gyrs \cite{Miralda-Escude:2000tvu,Feng:2009hw,Kaplinghat:2015aga}.
+Admittedly, the resolution of our $N$-body simulation worsens as we move towards massive haloes.
+We therefore perform extensive convergence tests to demonstrate the stability of our simulations as sketched in appendix \ref{sec:appC}.
+We find that the fractional change in the matter density at the central region is less than $20\%$ for an order of magnitude change in the particle numbers.
 The results presented here should be interpreted modulo this resolution limit of the simulations.
-Each halo with the aforementioned masses have been simulated with self interactions for eight different scattering cross-section per unit mass set at $\sigma/m = (0.1\,, 0.2\,, 0.5\,, 2\,, 4\,, 6\,, 8\,, 10)\,{\rm cm}^2/{\rm gm} $.
-For comparison, we have additionally evolved all the haloes without self interactions which corresponds to the standard CDM scenario with larger values of $\sigma/m$ disfavored from \cite{Dave:2000ar,Rocha:2012jg,Kaplinghat:2013yxa}.
-For both CDM and SIDM scenarios we use the density profiles that have achieved equilibrium during the period of $10$ Gyrs, i.e. the total energy of the system remains appreciably unchanged with the evolution time.
-We have simulated an ensemble of $4$ statistically independent realizations for every different combination of halo mass and $\sigma/m$ considered in this work in order to estimate the standard error in $N$ body simulations.
+Each halo with the aforementioned masses have been simulated with self-interactions for eight different scattering cross-section per unit mass, set at $\sigma/m = (0.1\,, 0.2\,, 0.5\,, 2\,, 4\,, 6\,, 8\,, 10)\,{\rm cm}^2/{\rm gm} $.
+As we are simulating haloes with scattering cross-section per unit mass as large as $10\,{\rm cm}^2/{\rm gm} $, we have kept the evolution timestep to be considerably small by taking the scattering probability to be less than $0.1$, such that each particle can have at most one scattering per timestep \cite{Burkert:2000di,Jun:2011jun}.
+For comparison, we have additionally evolved all the haloes without self-interaction, which corresponds to the standard CDM scenario with larger values of $\sigma/m$ disfavored from \cite{Dave:2000ar,Rocha:2012jg,Kaplinghat:2013yxa}.
+For both the CDM and the SIDM scenarios, we use the density profiles that have achieved equilibrium during the period of $10$ Gyrs, i.e. the total energy of the system remains appreciably unchanged with the evolution time.
+We have simulated an ensemble of $4$ statistically independent realizations for every different combination of the halo mass and $\sigma/m$ considered in this work, in order to estimate the standard error in $N$ body simulations.
 We use these ensembles to compute the statistical fluctuations in the DM density distribution.